rangigo/fetch-anime/README.md

 * Filter seasonal anime list
 * Search animes by title (from the AniList database)
 * User database to add favorite animes on watch list!

-## Technologies used
-* React 16.5.2 ⚛️️💗 (performance gained thanks to Profiler in the React DevTool!)
-* React Router v4.0 🔗
-* SASS/CSS Module (as of CRA v2 now supported out-of-the-box 🙌)
-* AniList GraphQL API 👀

 ## Getting Started